Criticism of Facebook: End-to-end encryption

+Banning accounts

+On July 3, 2025, BBC reported that Facebook and Instagram users had their accounts arbitrarily banned.

 Third-party responses to Facebook

 Government censorship

 Several countries have banned access to Facebook, including Syria, China, and Iran.

 In 2010, the Office of the Data Protection Supervisor, a branch of the government of the Isle of Man, received so many complaints about Facebook that they deemed it necessary to provide a "Facebook Guidance" booklet (available online as a PDF file), which cited (amongst other things) Facebook policies and guidelines and included an elusive Facebook telephone number.
 This number when called, however, proved to provide no telephone support for Facebook users, and only played back a recorded message advising callers to review Facebook's online help information.

 In 2010, Facebook reportedly allowed an objectionable page, deemed by the Islamic Lawyers Forum (ILF), to be anti-Muslim.
 The ILF filed a petition with Pakistan's Lahore High Court.
 On May 18, 2010, Justice Ijaz Ahmad Chaudhry ordered Pakistan's Telecommunication Authority to block access to Facebook until May 31.
-The offensive page had provoked street demonstrations in Muslim countries due to visual depictions of Prophet Mohammed, which are regarded as blasphemous by Muslims.
+The offensive page had provoked street demonstrations in Muslim countries due to visual depictions of Muhammad, which are regarded as blasphemous by Muslims.
 A spokesman said Pakistan Telecommunication Authority would move to implement the ban once the order has been issued by the Ministry of Information and Technology.
 "We will implement the order as soon as we get the instructions", Khurram Mehran told AFP.
 "We have already blocked the URL link and issued instruction to Internet service providers yesterday", he added.
 Rai Bashir told AFP that "We moved the petition in the wake of widespread resentment in the Muslim community against the Facebook contents".
 The petition called on the government of Pakistan to lodge a strong protest with the owners of Facebook, he added.
 Bashir said a PTA official told the judge his organization had blocked the page, but the court ordered a total ban on the site.
 People demonstrated outside court in the eastern city of Lahore, Pakistan, carrying banners condemning Facebook.
 Protests in Pakistan on a larger scale took place after the ban and widespread news of that objectionable page.
 The ban was lifted on May 31 after Facebook reportedly assured the Lahore High Court that it would remedy the issues in dispute.

 In 2011, a court in Pakistan was petitioned to place a permanent ban on Facebook for hosting a page called "2nd Annual Draw Muhammad Day May 20th 2011".

+Government fines

+In July 2024, Nigeria's government slapped Meta with a $220 million fine for violating the country's data protection and consumer rights laws on Facebook and WhatsApp.
+According to Nigeria's Federal Competition and Consumer Protection Commission (FCCPC), Meta broke the rules in five major ways: sharing Nigerian users' data without permission, denying consumers control over their data, practicing discrimination, and abusing market dominance.